kostiyaNEAR/Grants-Program/2skylab.md

 ### Team's experience

 - Konstantin Pozdnyaev: Has the neccessary expertise in the design, arts curation, project management and general operations.
 Previously incorporated, scaled and sold a company by the name GreenWork.
-Is a founder of a music label named Beatsolow.
+Is a founder of a music label named Beatsolow and is working for a HK based startup developing fintech for high profile investors.
-- Vlada Davidovic: Has the expertise in fine arts, including areas of wine, jewellery and fashion.
+- Vlada Davidovic: Has the expertise in fine arts, spanning sectors of wine, jewellery and fashion.
 Holding the position of Asia Developement Manager at a fashion brand Campo Marzio.
 - Yukie Chan: Has the expertise in social media management.
 Previously worked as secretary for HKFBS (Hong Kong Federation of Business Students).
 - Lois Lai: Public relations, partnerships and marketing manager.
 Is a co founder of a membership club Club Lux, director at a high end magazine Jetsetter and the founder of The Rose Rituals.
 - Didia Dev: Full stack developer, worked for projects as pythonswap, cartoon cat frens, ever cash and more.